tu-delft-library/il-master-thesis-guide/book/4c-synthesise.md

 # 4c.
 Synthesise

 ## Introduction
-A synthesis is not the same as a summary.
-When you synthesise information, you add your own thoughts and findings, as well as a comparison of the work of others.
+After you have read and summarised relevant sources, it is time to add _your own voice_ to what you have found!
+A synthesis is therefore not the same as a summary: When you synthesise information, you add your own critical reflection as you compare of the work of others.
+Why are the articles you have summarised and read important?
+It is up to _you_ to decide which sources you will include and what point you want to make, based on your critical evaluation of everything you have found and read.
 You will often be asked to create a synthesis as part of a literature review at the beginning of your project, or at the end of your project by connecting your results to the literature of other scholars.

 Watch the video below to learn more about the process of synthesising: